matter-labs/zksync-docs/content/00.build/05.quick-start/_deploy_first/_atlas_deploy_contract.md

 ![Contract deployed](/images/101-quickstart/101-atlas-deployed.png)

 The “Write Functions” section contains the form to interact with the `sendMessage` function.
 Write a message, click the “Run” button and confirm the transaction in your wallet.
-You’ll see that the `getTotalMessages` is updated to `1`.
+You’ll see that the `getTotalMessages` is updated to `1` and `getLastMessage` returns the message you just sent.
 That means our contract is storing the messages as expected!
 But how can you see the replies from Zeek?